- Canary Islands

 For more info on the subject you can read our article about what to wear in Tenerife.

-Playa la Arena is always busy, despite the fact that it's usually forbidden to swim here, because of the dangerous currents.
-This is a truly beautiful beach and the nicest one in the area of Puerto Santiago and Los Gigantes
+Playa La Arena is always busy, despite the fact that it's usually forbidden to swim here in winter, because of the dangerous currents.
+This is a truly beautiful beach and the nicest one in the area of Puerto Santiago and Los Gigantes.

-6. Warm and sunny in Puerto de Santiago, while looking towards the distant snowy peak of Mt.
-Teide.
+As you can see in the gallery, it was warm and sunny in Puerto de Santiago, while in the distance you could see the snowy peak of Mount Teide.

 Puerto de Santiago is actually one of our favourite places in the south of Tenerife, especially during the winter months.